Annotating a PDF in OnBase using the Check Out Feature

 1. When viewing a document in the Document tab, click the Check out button:

-2. If this were a PDF or Microsoft Office document, Adobe Acrobat Reader or a Microsoft Application (Word, Excel, etc.) will open in a separate window.
+2. If this is a PDF or Microsoft Office document, Adobe Acrobat Reader or a Microsoft Application (Word, Excel, etc.) will open in a separate window.
 You can make any edits or annotations using the file's native application.

-• If you check in the file as a revision, you'll be prompted to make a comment.
+• If you check the file in as a revision, you'll be prompted to make a comment.

-The document will reflect the changes in OnBase and track the revisions as depicted below.
+4. The document will reflect the changes in OnBase and track the revisions as depicted below.
 Note: Edits or annotations will not be listed as Sticky notes.

 Finding All of Your Checked Out Documents

-Click on My Checkouts to see a lists of files you have checked out.
-Double-click any item in the list to open in it's native application to make annotations or edits.
+2. Double-click any item in the list to open in it's native application to make annotations or edits.

 Supported By